Crate compose_idents

 Expand description

-A macro for generating new identifiers (names of variables, functions, traits, etc.) by concatenating one or more arbitrary parts and applying other manipulations.
+A macro for generating new identifiers (names of variables, functions, traits, etc.) by concatenating one or more arbitrary parts, applying other manipulations, and iteratively generating multiple variations of the supplied Rust code.

 It was created as an alternative to macro_rules! that doesn’t allow creating new identifiers from the macro arguments and concat_idents! macro from the nightly Rust, which is limited in capabilities and has not been stabilized since 2015.